cneud/scape-tavernahadoop-demonstrator/README.md

 Configuration is then done in four steps:

-1. Adapt the Taverna Server settings:
+1. Adapt the Taverna Server settings for accessing the REST API of the Taverna
+   Server:

     `tavernahadoop-webgui/src/main/resources/taverna.properties`

-2. Adapt the Hibernate settings according to your MySQL server:
+2. Adapt the Hibernate settings for accessing the MySQL server:

     `tavernahadoop-webgui/src/main/resources/hibernate.cfg.xml`